fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 With robot chains containing more than *6* joints, the controllers will move the additional elbows in an energy optimized manner.

+## The Control Loop
+![The control loop][control_loop]

+The above image depicts the general pipeline of the controllers.
+Users set specific targets, depending on their use case and the controller used.
+Each controller computes an error with respect to the current state.
+Users configure the responsiveness of the controller to that error with a set of gains.
+The error_scale is a convenient option to post-multiply the error on all dimensions uniformly.
+This is handy for testing parameter ranges with the slider in dynamic reconfigure.
+All controllers use the same virtual model to map this Cartesian error to joint accelerations, which is then double time integrated.
+There are two different mechanisms how those joint values get send to the robot.
+The joint position interface works in an open-loop manner, and allows for internal iterations, using feedback from the virtual robot model.
+The joint velocity interface takes the current robot state into account, and does not provide internal iterations.

+[control_loop]: etc/Control_Loop.png "The common control loop"

 ## Configuration
 ### Controller gains
 Forward dynamics turns the search for a feasible mapping of Cartesian input to joint space into a control problem.